IRS Forms

 After preclearance, the 45‑day clock starts

 If CI issues your preclearance letter, they will provide a case number and instructions.
 From that date, you have 45 days to submit Part II.
 If needed, you may request one 45‑day extension in writing, case by case.
-Missing the window risks removal.
+Missing the extended window forces voluntary withdrawal, which ends the disclosure and loses VDP protection entirely – there is no late‑fee mechanism to revive it.

 Part II Application, What CI Expects